 Please make sure that your URL is not a hyperlink (blue and underlined) as this will be visible when you print your paper!
 If the URL appears to be a hyperlink, remove the link function and make sure that the font and size of the URL matches your text.

 3.2.9.
 Online encyclopaedias and dictionaries

 Author, A. (year).
 Entry name.
 In Title of encyclopaedia/dictionary.
-Publisher. http://xxxxxxxxx
+Retrieved month day, year, from http://xxxxxxxxx